Updated: Aug 6

 When your prose is effective, your readers become someone else in a different time and place.
-They leave their living room and move into your book.
-And not just to visit: they'll sell everything they have and move in.
+They leave their living room and enter your book.
+And not just to visit: they sell everything they have and move in.

-Speaking for myself, I want to be taken far away.
+As a reader, I want to be taken far away.
 Not because I hate life, but because reading is so difficult for me that I require a great reward for making the effort.
 This is what attracts me to science fiction.
-I want to read about something very different.
+I want to read about something different.
 If I wanted to experience the anguish and drama of real life, all I'd have to do is go to work in the morning.

-My parents do not like science fiction.
+My parents don't like science fiction.
 When I arm-bend them into seeing a sci-fi movie (there's no chance of their reading a sci-fi novel), almost without exception, their first comment to me afterward is, "Where was the story?"

-The truth is, they reject the story offered to them.
-They don't want to be where science fiction stories take them.
+The truth is, they reject where the story takes them.
 But what if a science fiction tale were so overwhelmingly good that even my parents liked it?